fondationmerieux/labbook_python/labbook_BE/script/doc/api.md

 - when started by labbook_BE, if it needs an access to the media, it has to start in turn another container because media visibility is not dynamic.
 - the command in `user_labbook` crontab is also a `podman run` command.

+Backup and restore are lengthy operations that are started asynchronously.
+They write messages in their status file indicating the operation they are running.
+These messages are displayed by the application.

 The absolute path to the script is `/home/apps/labbook_BE/labbook_BE/script/backup.sh`.

 WARNING : character set of media names is not checked by backup.sh but labbook_BE expects UTF8 encoding.